awesome-workshop/docker-singularity-hats/_episodes/10-cms-cvmfs-docker.md

 ---
-title: "Using the cms-cvmfs-docker image"
+title: "Using the cms-cvmfs-docker Image"
 teaching: 20
 exercises: 20
 questions: